weatherforce/ipyreact/docs/source/react_comm_trial.md

 }
 ```

-and boom ! clean way to print the widget :D
+Now the widget is displayed in a proper output area.

-## Appbar at last !
+## Appbar at last!

-Now, lets import material ui Appbar into our project
+Now, let's import Material-UI Appbar into our project.

-Material ui import :
+Material-UI import:

 ```bash
 cd appbar/appbarjs
 yarn add @material-ui/core @material-ui/icons typeface-roboto
 ```

-> note: put import 'typeface-roboto' into index.js

-then modify the App.js file like this:
+Insert `import "typeface-roboto"` into index.js and modify `App.js` like this:

 ```javascript
 import React from 'react'